solidityFrance/keygenerator/README.md

 # Keys.lol generator
 This repository contains the key generator for [Keys.lol](https://keys.lol)

-The code for the website is in a [separate repository](https://github.com/SjorsO/keys)

 ## Building and installing
 1. cd to `~/go/src/github.com/sjorso/keys-generator`
 2. install required packages with `go get`